-- Documentation - There is a user's manual for BCP, but it is out of date. - The most current documentation is in the source code-don't be afraid to use it. - Other resources - There are several mailing lists on which to post questions and we make an effort to answer quickly. - Also, there is a lot of good info at www.coin-or.org. - There are some basic tutorials and other information, including the example you saw today at sagan.ie.lehigh.edu/coin/. - There is a user's meeting Monday at 12:00 in International Ballroom A. - There are three other sessions revolving around COIN software, including a tutorial on OSI.
+- Documentation - There is a user's manual for COIN/BCP, but it is out of date. - The most current documentation is in the source code-don't be afraid to use it. - Other resources - There are several mailing lists on which to post questions and we make an effort to answer quickly. - Also, there is a lot of good info at www.coin-or.org. - There are some basic tutorials and other information, including the example you saw today at sagan.ie.lehigh.edu/coin/. - There is a user's meeting today at 1:00. - There are also two other sessions revolving around COIN software.